 Add the sliced tofu and green onion; heat through for 3-4 minutes.
 Season with Korean soy sauce for soup according to your taste.

-Serve the stew hot with a bowl of rice.
+Serve this stew hot with a bowl of rice.
 Try with the roasted seaweed sheets when you serve kimchi stew.
 Your Korean friend will be very impressed.
-Enjoy!

 - 1 tbsp cooking oil